 The basic ingredient in the Kekkilä Professional substrates is either White or Brown Sphagnum peat.
-The peat comes from our own bogs and thanks to the Kekkilä Professional production methods, contains naturally occurring biologically active agents.
+The peat comes from our own bogs, and thanks to the Kekkilä Professional production methods, contains naturally occurring biologically active agents.
 Continue reading to learn about the advantages of peat in growing media.

 Organic substrate made by nature